-[Preview] Scan for usage of API elements annotated with annotations indicating unstable API
+[PREVIEW] Scan for usage of API elements annotated with annotations indicating unstable API

 In wf-galleon core